esperanca/personal_website/src/posts/weeknote-023.md

 tags:
   - babylonhealth
 ---
 Is on my list to write a post about my process of writing these weeknotes.
 I have been postponing this for long as I’ve been busy.
 But one thing I want to share is how important it is to take notes.
 Capture your thinking in small nuggets.
-When you are reading, highlight stuff on kindle.
+When you read, highlight stuff on kindle.
 Knowledge is about making connections.
-Purposeful note-taking can help you to ladder up to your thinking when you are writing.
+Purposeful note-taking can help you a lot in your writing routine.

 My selected weeknote of the week is by [Leanne Griffin](https://medium.com/@leanne.m.griffin/weeknotes-1-5-june-6ea9ea418dae).
 She is a service designer working at Citizens Advice.
 She wrote about storytelling, service design and good conversations.